 Overview of sensitivity labels

-With sensitivity labels, you can classify and help protect your sensitive content, while making sure that your people’s productivity and ability to collaborate isn’t hindered.
+With sensitivity labels, you can classify and help protect your sensitive content, without hindering your people’s productivity and ability to collaborate.

 You can use sensitivity labels to: